A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Introduction

-In Sections \ref{sec.2}--\ref{sec.3}, we prove that the entire class of unified skew--normal (\textsc{sun}) distributions \citep{arellano_2006}---which encompasses a broad variety of random variables, including classical Gaussian ones---is conjugate to various multinomial probit models \citep{hausman1978,stern_1992,tutz1991}.
-Such a broad class of priors has been originally developed in seemingly unrelated contexts to introduce skewness in a multivariate Gaussian density via the cumulative distribution function of another Gaussian vector, thus retaining several probabilistic properties of multivariate Gaussian variables \citep{arellano_2006,azzalini_2013}.
-Leveraging such properties, we derive in Section \ref{sec.3} closed--form expressions for posterior predictive distributions and marginal likelihoods which can be used for classification, variable selections and estimation of fixed parameters.
-Evaluation of more complex functionals proceeds instead via improved Monte Carlo methods which, unlike for state--of--the--art \textsc{mcmc} routines, rely on independent and identically distributed samples from the exact posterior, thus avoid mixing issues and convergence diagnostics.
+The evaluation of more complex functionals of the posterior distribution for $\bbeta$ proceeds instead via improved Monte Carlo methods which, unlike for state-of-the-art \textsc{mcmc} routines, rely on independent and identically distributed samples from the exact \textsc{sun} posterior, thus avoid mixing issues and convergence diagnostics.
 As discussed in Section \ref{sec.3.2.1}, such an improved strategy deals with multivariate truncated normals and cumulative distribution functions of multivariate Gaussians whose dimension grows with the sample size $n$.
-Therefore, the proposed strategy is particularly useful, in practice, in small--to--moderate $n$ situations, and massively improves state--of--the--art solutions in large $p$ studies, a setting which occurs in various applications but is computationally impractical under the available implementations \citep{chopin_2017}.
-To address the scalability issues of the methods proposed in Section \ref{sec.3.2.1}, we further improve and extend in Section \ref{sec.3.2.2} recent partially--factorized variational methods for univariate probit models \citep{fasano2019asymptotically} to devise novel blocked partially--factorized approximations of the posterior in multinomial probit regression that easily scale to large $p$ and $n$ datasets, and almost perfectly matches the exact posterior, especially when $p>n$.
-These findings are illustrated in a gastrointestinal lesions application \citep{mesejo2016} in Section \ref{sec.4}.
-Finally, Section \ref{sec.5} presents future directions of research which highlight how these novel results can motivate applied, methodological and computational advances in multinomial probit models.
-All proofs can be found in Appendix A, and combine properties of multivariate Gaussians and \textsc{sun} random variables.
-Early findings on this connection are presented in \citet{Durante2018} with a focus on Bayesian univariate binary probit models.
-Such results are special cases of our broader derivations which require non--straightforward and novel extensions to incorporate classical multinomial probit models \citep{hausman1978} and their generalizations \citep{stern_1992,tutz1991}.
-Relative to the univariate case, such models rely on more complex latent variable representations, typically based on the maximum of a multivariate vector of latent utilities that usually require a separate treatment relative to the univariate case, as clarified in Section \ref{sec.2}.
+Hence, the proposed strategy is particularly useful, in practice, in small-to-moderate $n$ settings, and massively improves state-of-the-art solutions in large $p$ studies, a situation which occurs in various applications but is computationally impractical under the available implementations \citep{chopin_2017}.
+To address the scalability issues of the methods proposed in Section \ref{sec.3.2.1}, we further improve and extend in Section \ref{sec.3.2.2} recent partially-factorized variational methods for univariate probit models \citep{fasano2019asymptotically} to devise novel blocked partially-factorized approximations of the posterior distribution in multinomial probit regression which easily scale to large $p$ and $n$ datasets, and almost perfectly match the exact posterior, especially when $p>n$.
+These findings are further illustrated in a simulation study in Section \ref{sec.4}, and in a gastrointestinal lesions application \citep{mesejo2016} in Section~\ref{sec.5}.
+Section \ref{sec.6} presents future directions of research which highlight how these novel results can motivate applied, methodological and computational advances in multinomial probit models.
+All proofs can be found in Appendix A, and extend conjugacy properties of Gaussian and \textsc{sun} distributions in probit settings.
+Initial results on these properties are presented in \citet{Durante2018}, with a focus on Bayesian univariate binary probit regression.
+These results are a special case of our broader derivations which require novel extensions to incorporate classical multinomial probit models \citep{hausman1978}, and related generalizations \citep{stern_1992,tutz1991}.
+As clarified in Section \ref{sec.2}, these formulations rely on more complex latent variable representations, typically based on the maximum of a multivariate vector of latent utilities that usually require a separate treatment relative to the univariate case.